Inbound Supply Chain Risk Assessment: A Step-by-Step Guide for Manufacturers and Distributors

 Performing a thorough inbound supply chain risk assessment helps identify and proactively mitigate potential vulnerabilities, ensuring business continuity and operational efficiency.

 This “how-to” guide provides the steps for conducting an effective inbound supply chain risk assessment.
 It focuses on how to combine both strategic and tactical actions and is backed by industry best practices to address the risks you uncover.
+Get the downloadable infographic here.

 Step 1: Map Your Inbound Supply Chain